mattearly/dmpower/README.md

 ### LOOT GENERATION

-- Loot rollers for single mob or a treasure horde (charts in the DM Guide).
+- Loot rollers for single mob or a treasure hoard (charts in the DM Guide).
 - Spellbook Generator.
 Generates a spellbook of randomly chosen Wizard spells.
 Also tells you how many pages are being used in the spellbook.
 Excellent for NPC wizards or players that like the idea of having random spells.
 - All scroll loot is pregenerated int a spell name so the DM actually knows what scroll is found (something the charts in the DM guide lacks).